stuartj073/music-box/TESTING.md

 ### PEP 8

-In general I would say that I need to implement a more "clean as you code" approach when writing python.
+In general, I would say that I need to implement a more "clean as you code" approach when writing python.
 As can be seen from quite a few files there are a number of `trailing whitespace/ line-over/under indented and no new line` warnings.
 In the future I will be much more stringent on pep8 compliance as I continue to work on future projects.

 All errors that have been noted in the below screenshots were corrected and passed through the pep8 validator once more to ensure that the code passed validation.